 Previous participants agree that Iran is a fascinating place to visit, that its people are especially hospitable and generous, and that our travelers were treated with kindness and respect.
 The purpose of this trip is educational, not political.
 Our objective is to experience firsthand the culture and history of this important yet largely unfamiliar country.

 - Learn about the ancient art form of carpet weaving and how it is a reflection of Persian history and culture during a visit to the Carpet Museum of Iran.

-- Discover Isfahan, renowned for its Persian Islamic architecture, scenic boulevards, bridges, palaces, and minarets./li>
+- Discover Isfahan, renowned for its beautiful Islamic architecture, scenic boulevards, bridges, palaces, and minarets.

 - Explore the provincial capital of Shiraz, a city of parks and gardens, and home to the tombs of renowned poets Hafez and Sadi.

-- Immerse yourself in lively and colorful Persian bazaars in both Shiraz and Tehran and discover their important role in commerce and politics.
+- Immerse yourself in lively and colorful bazaars in both Kashan and Shiraz and discover their important role in commerce and politics.

 - And much more!

 100% of the proceeds from our travel programs support The Nation’s journalism.